AudiovisualMetadataPlatform/iul-linto-stt/nemo/README.md

 #### STREAMING_PAUSE_FOR_FINAL environment variable

 The `STREAMING_PAUSE_FOR_FINAL` value will depend on your type of speech.
-On prepared speech for example, you can probably lower it whereas on real discussions you can leave it as default or increase it.
-Without punctuations, 1.5 seconds is a good value.
-With punctuations, you can lower it to 1 second because a final will be outputted only when a punctuation is detected.
+If the model has punctuations, it will only help to output a final, otherwise it is the main way to output finals.

 #### PUNCTUATION_MODEL environment variable